IncredibleProgress/sweetheart.py/README.md

 ## The highest quality components that can be adopted by newbies

-Ready-to-use features for starting your new projects:
+Sweetheart delivers ready-to-use features for new projects:

 - backend language: [**Python3**](https://www.python.org/)
 - optionnal AI library: [scikit-learn](https://scikit-learn.org/stable/index.html)